percona/pmm-doc/docs/setting-up/server/helm.md

 ### PMM SSL certificates

 PMM ships with self signed SSL certificates to provide secure connection between client and server ([check here](../../how-to/secure.md#ssl-encryption)).
 You could see the warning when connecting to PMM.
-To further harden security you could provide your own certificates, add values of certificates and secrets to the fields of the `cert` section:
+To further increase security, you could provide your certificates and add values of credentials to the fields of the `cert` section:

 ```yaml
 certs: